 And even more positive effects in the long term:

-Studies show that young people who participate in Whole Child-focused programs continue to benefit for months and even years afterwards!
+Studies show that young people who participate in whole child-focused programs continue to benefit for months and even years afterwards!
 Young people who participate in these programs have fewer conduct problems, less emotional distress, and lower rates of drug use than their peers.

 According to a survey by the Riley Institute, “the top 5 skills developed by afterschool are teamwork, communication, problem-solving, self-confidence, and critical thinking.”